-Pupils at St Peter's School consistently achieve outstanding academic results, a testament to the extraordinary talent and dedication of our pupils and the commitment of our inspirational teachers.
+Pupils at St Peter's School consistently achieve outstanding academic results at GCSE and A Level, a testament to the extraordinary talent and dedication of our pupils and the commitment of our inspirational teachers.

 St Peter's School appears 14th in the list of top 20 UK Co-ed boarding schools for 2019 based on A-level results, A* and A grades obtained and the number of pupils with exam success.
 The School also appears in the top 100 independent schools, ranked by A-level success.